Frequently Asked Questions

 How does this save me money?

-- Even though the low monthly fee is out-of-pocket, direct primary care lowers overall health care costs!
+- Direct primary care has been found to lower overall health care costs!
 When you get more time and access to your doctor, you avoid expensive ER visits, skip a lot of unnecessary testing and referrals to specialists, and you’re just plain healthier!
 This is why some health share companies and employers are rewarding their clients with discounts or subsidies for joining practices like mine!

 Does this help me be healthier?